mlswg/mls-extensions/draft-ietf-mls-extensions.md

 --- abstract

-This document describes how to write extensions to the Messaging Layer Security (MLS) protocol, a handful of MLS extensions, and an application interface designed to allow multiple uncoordinated applications to safely use the features of MLS safely.
+The Messaging Layer Security (MLS) protocol is an asynchronous group authenticated key exchange protocol.
+MLS provides a number of capabilities to applications, as well as several extension points internal to the protocol.
+This document provides a consolidated application API, guidance for how the protocol's extension points should be used, and a few concrete examples of both core protocol extensions and uses of the application API.

 --- middle